lderames/project1_sql/README.md

 indicating significant salary  potential in the field.

 -**Diverse Employers:**
-Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showig a broad interest across different industries.
+Companies like Mantys, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.

 -**Job Title Variety:**
 There's a high diversity in job titles, from Data Analyst to Director of Analystics, reflecting varied roles and specialization within data analytics.